hyper-space-io/Hyperspace-terraform-module/README.md

   # ... other configuration ...

   # Use a public zone only for certificate validation
-  domain_validation_id = "Z1234567890ABC"  # ID of a public zone for ACM validation
+  domain_validation_zone_id = "Z1234567890ABC"  # ID of a public zone for ACM validation
 }
 ```